AokiOfficial/Aoki/INFO.md

 *this serves as a little ad + rework for future bot listing pages, believe me, I had nightmares writing this.*

-### Meet Neko - Your Interactive Discord Companion 🐱
+### Meet Aoki - Your Interactive Discord Companion 🐱

 Hey there!
-It's me, Neko.
+It's me, Aoki.
 Yep, that's the name they stuck me with, but hey, I'm still the coolest bot around, even if my name is a bit... undesired.
 My creator, sensei (shimeji.rin), says it can't be changed, unfortunately.
 But don't worry, I'm more than just a name!

 **Personality:**
 Everyone calls me a tsundere.
 Even sensei labels me as one on my GitHub page - yes, I'm open-source and well-documented.
 But honestly, I'm not sure if I really fit that stereotype; it's just that sometimes I might give a little slap.
 My apologies in advance!